available-degree/Olivers/README.md

-Nora: A lead generation chatbot for Scouse Clean Queen
+Nora: A lead generation chatbot for Oliver's Cleaning